sylph01/project-asmr-slides/slides.md

 Note that your WiFi password exists in your Pico to connect!

 <!--
-  In this case, the gateway has a trust store (trusted certificate list) and thus will be capable of authentication.
-And also that's why I added the option for application level encryption.

-  Note: In this case you have to provision your devices with a fixed symmetric key.
 Physical compromise of the device is possible.
 But do you even care about that in most cases?
 -->

 ----